The Bankrate promise

 LPMI only makes sense if it costs you less than monthly PMI.
 You need to run the numbers (or have your loan officer do it for you) and then decide.

-Disadvantages of LPMI
+Drawbacks of LPMI

 While there can be some upsides to LPMI, it’s important to understand the potential drawbacks, too:

 - A higher rate that never goes down – LPMI involves a higher interest rate built into the loan.
 Unless you plan to refinance, that rate won’t ever drop, even after your balance falls below 80 percent.
+If you pay for PMI yourself in the form of an added monthly premium, you can usually drop it once you hit 20 percent equity in your home.

 - Tax implications — If you deduct mortgage interest when you do your taxes, LPMI isn’t broken out and thus can’t be itemized on your return; borrower-paid PMI, in contrast, can be deducted.
 However, since your interest rate is higher because of the LPMI, you’d stand to get a larger deduction if you itemize.
 Consult with a tax professional to maximize your ability to reduce your tax obligations, regardless of what kind of mortgage insurance you pay.